tamu-edu-students/CSCE606-leetplanner-2.0/docs_project2/technical_documentation.md

 2. Provision a Heroku Postgres database.

-3. Set the GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET environment variables in the Heroku app settings.
+3. Set the GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET and GEMINI_API_KEY environment variables in the Heroku app settings.

 4. Push your code to Heroku: git push heroku main.